CodersCampus/supportDocs/docs/item/MAPS.md

 ****

+**.keySet()**
-**.keySet()**Allows you to use just the keys in a set of data, for our poker example, it we just wanted the player’s names, and nothing else, if we had a Map called “flushCountMap” with the players names as a key, and the number of their flushes in the poker game as a value.
+-Allows you to use just the keys in a set of data, for our poker example, it we just wanted the player’s names, and nothing else, if we had a Map called “flushCountMap” with the players names as a key, and the number of their flushes in the poker game as a value.
 We could use the following code example to get just the keys,iterate over them, and print them out:\
     Set\<String> playerNames = flushCountMap.keySet();

 ****